kytos/documentation/tutorials/napps/create_looping_napp.rst

    --------------------------------------------------------------
    Welcome to the bootstrap process of your NApp.
    --------------------------------------------------------------
-   In order to answer both the author name and the napp name, You must follow this naming rules:
+   In order to answer both the username and the napp name, You must follow this naming rules:
     - name starts with a letter
     - name contains only letters, numbers or underscores